graphdat/plugin-apache/README.md

 #### Boundary Meter Versions V4.0 Or Greater

-- To install new meter go to Settings->Installation or [see instructons|https://help.boundary.com/hc/en-us/sections/200634331-Installation].
+- To install new meter go to Settings->Installation or [see instructons](https://help.boundary.com/hc/en-us/sections/200634331-Installation).
-- To upgrade the meter to the latest version - [see instructons|https://help.boundary.com/hc/en-us/articles/201573102-Upgrading-the-Boundary-Meter]. r
+- To upgrade the meter to the latest version - [see instructons](https://help.boundary.com/hc/en-us/articles/201573102-Upgrading-the-Boundary-Meter).

 #### Boundary Meter Versions Less Than V4.0